Looking for the ultimate chest day workout to build size, strength, and a complete chest? You're in the right place.

 - You will then hold the implement by squeezing it.
 If you're using a weight plate, you will simply squeeze by placing your hands on both sides.
 If you're using a dumbbell, you will place your hands on either head and squeeze.

 - For the standing version, squeeze your weight in front of your body.
-During the contract, your arms should be relatively straight.
+During the contraction, your arms should be relatively straight.
 Make sure your shoulders remain down and your chest up the entire time.

 Alternative Exercises for a Chest Day Workout